ādiparva - Chapter-19

 Vaisampayana continued, 'Arjuna, feeling disgraced, called out to Karna, who stood among the brothers like a towering cliff, 'The path of the unwelcome intruder will be yours, Karna, for I will slay you!'
 Karna replied, 'This arena is open to all, not just you, O Phalguna!
 Those with true energy are kings; the Kshatriya value power above all.
 Why engage in petty arguments, which are for the weak?
 O Bharata, let your arrows speak until I take your head today in front of our teacher!''

 Vaisampayana continued, 'Quickly hugged by his brothers, Partha, the conqueror of hostile cities, stepped forward for battle with Drona's blessing.
 Opposite him, Karna, embraced by Duryodhana and his brothers, readied his bow and arrows for the fight.
-The sky darkened with clouds flashing lightning, and Indra's radiant bow appeared, illuminating the scene.
-The clouds seemed to dance with the white cranes taking flight.

 As both warriors stood ready with their bows, Kripa, son of Saradwat, understanding all the rules of combat, spoke to Karna, saying, 'This Pandava, the youngest son of Kunti, is part of the Kaurava family and will fight you.
 But, mighty one, you must also share your lineage, the names of your parents, and the royal line you come from.
 Knowing this, Partha will decide whether to engage with you or not; sons of kings do not battle those of lowly birth.'